nadavmatalon/MCP3221/README.md

 Next, include the library at the top of the sketch as follows:

 ```
-#include <ADS1110.h>
+#include <MCP3221.h>
 ```

-At this point you can construct a new ADS1110 object use the following line (at the top of the sketch after the 'include' line):
+At this point you can construct a new MPC3221 object(s) by using the following command (at the top of the sketch after the 'include' line):

 ```
-ADS1110 device_name(device_address);
+MCP3221 device_name(device_address);
 ```

 >__NOTE__: replace the '__device_name__' above with a name of your choice.
 Also, make sure to replace the variable '__device_address__' with the specific I2C address of your device - see I2C ADDRESSES section above.

 ## LIBRARY FUNCTIONS

-With the library installed & included in the sketch, and an ADS1110 object initiallized, the following functions are available
+With the library installed & included in the sketch, and an MCP3221 object initiallized, the following functions are available
-(see the sketch itself for actual examples):
+(see the example sketch for a detailed implementation):

+__NOTE:__ All 'get' methods return some sort of value, while all 'set' methods return nothing.
+Nevertheless, ALL methods which use the I2C communication protocol implicitly update the library's I2C _comBuffer (=communication buffer) after each I2C transaction.
+The reason for this functional setup is that the said 'get' methods cannot return both the desired value from the device (e.g. current conversion data) and the I2C transaction's result simultaniously.
+Consequently, if the relevant value hasn't been obtained by a particular 'get' method, simply check the content of the _comBuffer to see which error occured (0 indicates a successful I2C transaction, 1-6 indicate an error as listed below).

 __ping();__
 Parameters: None
-Description: Searches for the ADS1110 at the defined I2C Bus address
+Description: Searches for the MCP3221 at the pre-defined I2C Bus address
 Returns: Byte containing the relevant success/error code as follows:

 0 ...
 Success (no error)